 Her current research focuses on indoor environment quality, especially thermal comfort and indoor air quality and their relation to health and wellbeing in dwellings.

 I want to help people to feel good in buildings, which should support their health and wellbeing.

 Lada Hensen Centnerová graduated in Civil Engineering at the Slovak University of Technology in Bratislava (Slovakia) with a specialization in Building Services Systems in 1992.
 She then became assistant professor in the Department of Microenvironmental and Building Services Engineering at the Faculty of Civil Engineering of the Czech Technical University in Prague (Czechia), where she obtained her PhD degree in 2001.
 In 2016 she started working at Eindhoven University of Technology (TU/e, the Netherlands), initially as a project manager at the Smart Cities Program and since January 2018 as an assistant professor in the Building Physics and Services unit of the Department of the Built Environment.
 Next to this function, she started as operational manager of the PDEng program Smart Buildings & Cities in 2019.
 In this capacity, she is responsible for the daily operation of the post-master PDEng designers program Smart Buildings & Cities (SB&C) of the Stan Ackermans Insitute.
-Also, she is the current president of the Dutch chapter of the International Society of Indoor Air Quality and Climate (ISIAQ.nl) and also the current chairman of the editorial board of TVVL Magazine (Dutch Society of Building Services Engineers).
+Also, she is the current president of the Dutch chapter of the International Society of Indoor Air Quality and Climate (ISIAQ.nl) and vice-president of REHVA (the Federation of European Heating, Ventilation and Air Conditioning associations) since May 2022.

 - Board member (president) of the Dutch chapter of ISIAQ (International Society of Indoor Air Quality and Climate), ISIAQ.nl